 Vietnamese Language Solutions

-Volatia is a leading provider of professional Vietnamese interpretation and translation services.
-Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Vietnamese language and cultural barriers.
-The secret sauce is our proprietary technology, coupled with our vast network of qualified professional interpreters and translators.
+Volatia is a leading provider of professional Vietnamese language translation and interpreter services.
+Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Vietnamese translations and interpretations.

 Vietnamese, a language with Chinese and French influences, is the official and national language of Vietnam.
 The country, smaller than California, has enough room to accommodate over one hundred languages, even though most of the inhabitants speak Vietnamese as their first or second language.
 After Vietnamese, the most spoken languages in the country (out of the one hundred mentioned earlier) are Chinese, Khmer (the official language of Cambodia) and Cham.
 Vietnamese is a tonal language, and it has up to six tones that can change the meaning of a word completely.
 For example, ma “ghost” and má “cheek”, are apparently similar, but have a completely different meaning due to pronunciation.